 Firms can decide whether to produce some goods and services in-house or purchase them from the market.
-Increasingly, they are purchasing from the market-using subcontractors, temp agencies, and other outsourced labor.
-Low-wage workers' wages decline when they are outsourced, but little is known about how outsourcing affects remaining workers.
-If firms are rent sharing, outsourcing might increase remaining workers' earnings because there are more rents or fewer workers to share them with.
-This paper measures the impact of occupational layoff (OL) outsourcing, where firms outsource some occupations, on the earnings and separations of workers who remain employed by those firms.
-Using employer-employee data based on German social security records in a dynamic difference-in-differences design, outsourcing increases remaining workers' long-run earnings by 6% in a sample of 260 OL outsourcing events.
-Remainers are also more likely to stay at the outsourcing firm.
-Higher earnings and lower separations is consistent with remainers receiving additional rents.
-Earnings gains are larger for workers in the bottom-half of the within-firm wage distribution.
-When comparing effects of outsourcing by collective bargaining agreements (CBAs), outsourcing increases remainers' long-term earnings by 6% in firms with CBAs, and lowers short-term earnings by 3% in firms without CBAs.
-These results are consistent with a model of wage setting where firms compensate remainers in the presence of a CBA.
-When there is no CBA, firms do not compensate remainers, and can lower their wages.
-Analyzing the impact of outsourcing on within-firm and overall wage inequality, a typical outsourcing event in the sample lowers the within-firm gini index by 5% as low-wage workers leave the firm and low-wage remainers are compensated.
-11.7% of workers are part of an outsourcing event.
-Using Recentered Influence Functions, a 1% increase in the share of workers part of an outsourcing event increases earnings at the top of the distribution by approximately 10-15%, and the overall gini index by 10%.
-Remainers are relative high-wage, and outsourcing increases their earnings.
-By not accounting for this effect, prior studies likely underestimate the total impact of outsourcing on wage inequality.
+Firms are increasingly purchasing from the market - using subcontractors, temp agencies, and other outsourced labor.
+Low-wage workers' wages decline when they are outsourced.
+Workers who remain after an outsourcing event are also affected by it because outsourcing changes the internal structure of the firm.
+However, little is known about how remainers are affected.
+I analyze the impact of occupational layoff (OL) outsourcing on remainers using matched employer-employee data based on German social security records.
+OL outsourcing increases remaining workers' earnings by 5% in a sample of 249 outsourcing events.
+Remainers are also more likely to stay at the outsourcing firm in the long-term.
+These results are consistent with the theory that firms reallocated rents to the remainers.
+Additionally, outsourcing firms are largely unionized, and the earnings gains are slightly larger among low-wage remainers, suggesting unionization plays a role in which workers receive higher earnings.
+Finally, I analyze the impact of OL outsourcing on inequality.
+OL outsourcing reduces within-firm inequality as the lowest-wage workers leave.
+Using Recentered Influence Functions, I show that a 1% increase in the share of workers in an OL outsourcing event increases earnings at the top of the distribution by approximately 10%, and aggregate inequality increases as well.
+The effect on the top of the wage distribution suggests prior estimates underestimate the impact of outsourcing on wage inequality, by not accounting for increased wages among high-wage remaining workers.

-"What's in a Name?
+What's in a Name?
 How Definitions of "Employee" Shape Worker-Firm Relationships" [joint with Elliott Ash.
 Supported by NSF Award Number 1949415]